houshmandX/cs153-OS/README.md

 # cs153
 ## Part1(System Calls)
-In this part we are asked to do 4 diffrent types of system calls:
+In this part we were asked to do 4 diffrent types of system calls:
 #### a) exit system call:
 To terminate the current process and store the exit status of the terminated process in the corresponding structure.
 #### b) wait system call: